datacommonsorg/docsite/api/rest/v2/getting_started.md

 * TOC
 {:toc}

-Following HTTP, a REST API call consists of a _request_ that you provide, and a _response_ from the Data Commons servers with the data you requested, in [JSON](https://json.org) format.
+Following HTTP, a REST API call consists of a _request_ that you provide, and a _response_ from the Data Commons servers with the data you requested, in [JSON](https://json.org){: target="_blank"} format.
 The following sections detail how to assemble a request.

 ## Service endpoints

-You make requests through [API endpoints](https://en.wikipedia.org/wiki/Web_API#Endpoints).
-You access each endpoint using its unique URL, which is a combination of a base URL and the endpoint's [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
+You make requests through [API endpoints](https://en.wikipedia.org/wiki/Web_API#Endpoints){: target="_blank"}.
+You access each endpoint using its unique URL, which is a combination of a base URL and the endpoint's [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier){: target="_blank"}.

 The base URL for all REST endpoints is: